DPDK/dpdk/doc/guides/nics/enic.rst

   - **Interrupts**

-    Only one interrupt per vNIC interface should be configured in the UCS manager regardless of the number receive/transmit queues.
+    At least one interrupt per vNIC interface should be configured in the UCS manager regardless of the number receive/transmit queues.
 The ENIC PMD uses this interrupt to get information about link status and errors in the fast path.

+    In addition to the interrupt for link status and errors, when using Rx queue interrupts, increase the number of configured interrupts so that there is at least one interrupt for each Rx queue.
+For example, if the app uses 3 Rx queues and wants to use per-queue interrupts, configure 4 (3 + 1) interrupts.

 .. _enic-flow-director: